Kagean/CPR_Training_VR/README.md

 - CPR Training VR is a virtual reality application designed to teach and simulate the basics of Cardiopulmonary Resuscitation (CPR).
 Built as an interactive training tool, this project allows users to practice correct CPR techniques in a safe and immersive environment.

+  **V0.0.8    (21.07.2025)**

+**NEW**

+- When you put your hands where they should be placed, it turns blue

+- BPM added.
+It measures the number of beats per minute.

+- The UI has been prepared for BPM.
+For now, the text lights up green when you get it right, red when you get it wrong, and orange when you get it close.

   **V0.0.7    (18.07.2025)**

 **NEW**